Logarithmic motivic homotopy theory: Introduction

 \subsection{Notation}

 We will use the following notation (see also the Index for a more comprehensive list).

 \

 We freely use some classical results from log geometry.
 Our main reference is Ogus' monograph on the subject \cite{Ogu}.
-See also Appendix A to our previous work \cite{logDM} for a short recollection.
-If $S$ is a (classical) scheme, $X$ is a smooth $S$-scheme and $D=D_1+\ldots D_n$ is a strict normal crossing divisor on $X$ over $S$, we will write $(X,D)$ for the log smooth log scheme obtained by considering $X$ with the compactifying log structure determined by the open immersion $X-D \hookrightarrow X$.
+See also Appendix A to \cite{logDM} for a short recollection.
+If $S$ is a (classical) scheme, $X$ is a smooth $S$-scheme and $D=D_1+\cdots +D_n$ is a strict normal crossing divisor on $X$ over $S$, we will use the ``adding boundary'' notation $(X,D)$ for the log smooth fs log scheme with the underlying scheme $X$ and the log structure given by the Deligne-Faltings structure \cite[\S III.1.7]{Ogu}.
+In this case, $\partial X:=D$ denotes the ``boundary'' of $X$.

+If $Y$ is a log scheme, we will denote by $\underline{Y}$ the underlying scheme (without log structure, or considered as a log scheme with trivial log structure).

+We will use the adding boundary notation for log schemes with nontrivial log structures too: If $Y$ is a log smooth fs log scheme over $S$ such that $\ul{Y}$ is smooth and $E$ is a divisor on $\ul{Y}$ such that $\partial Y+E$ is a strict normal crossing divisor on $\ul{Y}$ over $S$, then we set